 - The Lion Guard:

-- Unlike in the films, zebras make horse noises.
+- In one of the most jarring departures from the films, zebras make horse noises.

 - The episode "Britrock" from Jem features a fox that makes dog noises.